featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

 It is designed this way, so we can separate core functionality and add different implementations in the future, similar to EventSource.

 See [FeatureHub.io](https://featurehub.io) for more details.
 There you can find a link to try our demo version of FeatureHub Web Console.
-If you like to experiment with this SDK in your code and play with the feature flags you can use one of the service accounts SDK Url to substitute ```<sdk_url>``` in below examples.
+If you like you can experiment with this SDK in your code and play with the feature flags and control them from the FeatureHub Web Console.
+You can use one of the service accounts SDK Url to substitute ```<sdk_url>``` in below examples.

 ## Installation Instructions